SV-Engineer/c-learning/Lessons/Lesson_1/doc/README.md

 In this code block, let us focus on the line `unsinged int A = 0;` what does this mean?
 This is the standard format for declaring a variable of type `unsigned int` in the C language.

+The `unsigned int` portion is telling the compiler that the variable is an `unsigned integer` or `unsigned int` type.
+What is the `unsigned integer` type?
+It is a 32-bit unsigned number that can represent to the computer positive numbers only; negative numbers do not exist for this data type.
+The domain of an `unsigned int` type is [0, 65536] or [0, 2<sup>16</sup>].
+More on why this is, is coming in future lessons.
+Just know that the limitation exists for now.
+From the standard integer header file, `stdint.h`, this has equivalency to uint32_t.
+When you see this nomenclature, know they can be substituted for one another.

+The rest of the explanation is the same from Example 1.
+The only difference between `int` and `unsigned int` is the domain of values they can represent.

+## Practice
+1. Modify the example1.c file to declare the variable `A` without an initial value (delete the "= 0" portion).
+Compile and run the output with `gcc L1_example.c -o practice1.exe` then `practive1.exe`.
+What is the output?
+Run it twice more.
+Was the output the same each time?
+(More on why in the solutions.md file).

+2. Modify the example1.c file to declare the variable `A` with an initial value of 65536.
+Compile and run the output with `gcc L1_example.c -o practice2.exe` then `practice2.exe`.
+Is the output what you expected?
+(More on why in the solutions.md file).

+3. Modify the example1.c file to declare the variable `UA` with an initial value of -1.
+Compile and run the output with `gcc L1_example.c -o practice3.exe` then `practice3.exe`.
+What is the output here?
+(More on why in the solutions.md file).